cflammia/Bloccit/README.md

 App name flammia-bloccit is located at [Heroku](http://flammia-bloccit.herokuapp.com/)

+Set-up
+Expected environmental variables are locaged at config/application.yml and its blank template config/application.example.yml

 This README would normally document whatever steps are necessary to get the application up and running.